hukun01/Runner-Stats/Known bug.md

-Known bug:
+Known bug or flaw:
-* By output the graph's description in RSStatsSecondVC.m, I found there are two TEAContributionGraph objects being generated every time it enters the view.
-Don't get the reason.
+* Haven't dectected if the voice feedback is played by the speaker or earpods.
-* When countdown, although the timer does not go, the other three parameters got changed, need to make them be in the initial state until the countdown ends.* If user turns off the voice feedback but keep the countdown seconds for 5 or 10, the countdown would not be available.
+* If user turns off the voice feedback but keep the countdown seconds for 5 or 10, the countdown would not be available.